Fiction » Fantasy »

 Adrone Vaelorus

-But, the Ceremonies, traditionally, were to honor the fallen.
+But, the ceremonies, traditionally, were to honor the fallen.
 To have a day of remembrance for those who were lost that night of the Uprising.

-She never really liked the second day.
+Roeve never really liked the second day.

+The next figure in the portrait was a woman, and she sat in a chair just in front of him, her hands clasped in her lap.
+Rodane stood with his hand gripped over the winged back of the chair.
+The woman, Nanea Knavoth, his wife, held deep blue intelligent eyes, she was lovely to behold.
 Her figure was clothed in a white dress that gave off a brilliant sheen, with a golden sheer scarf wrapped loosely around her neck.
 Her dark maroon hair hung in long curls over her shoulders, held back by a metal head-piece that matched her dress.
 Her features were serene, the complete opposite of the man standing behind her.
 Her eyes were kind, and her gentle lips curved into the smallest of smiles.
 The woman was a dreamlike figure, and she was dead.

 Roeve's eyes then moved to the last occupant in the portrait, a child.

 A girl, who stood beside the chair, her hands clasped together on the arm rest.
 Her dress was similar to her mother's with small alterations.
 The child was of eight, and her face was of youthful jubilance, with eyes like her father's, but dulled, calmed by her mother's shape.
 Her head was tilted in a pose that spoke of elegance, most definitely taught as soon as she began walking.
-Her wavy hair, the color of her mother's, and pulled back by two golden clasps just above her ears.
+Her wavy hair, the color of her mother's, pulled back by two golden clips just above her ears.
 Her lips were pulled in a smile, but like her mother's, it was only a slight one.
-If their smiles were bigger, it would make the portrait unbalanced due to the man's almost scowl.
+Had their smiles been bigger, it would make the portrait unbalanced due to the man's almost scowl.

 He had been watching a couple dance, not paying attention to where he was stepping and bumped into someone abruptly.
 He managed to steady himself in time, but his food flew out of his hands and onto the floor.